deepanshs/mrsimulator/docs/getting_started.rst

     >>> sim = Simulator()

 Here, the variable ``sim`` is an instance of the :ref:`simulator_api` class.
-The two attributes of this class that you will frequently use are the :attr:`~mrsimulator.Simulator.isotopomers` and :attr:`~mrsimulator.Simulator.methods`, whose values are a list of :ref:`isotopomer_api` and :ref:`method_api` objects, respectively.
+The two attributes of this class that you will frequently use are the :attr:`~mrsimulator.Simulator.spin_systems` and :attr:`~mrsimulator.Simulator.methods`, whose values are a list of :ref:`spin_system_api` and :ref:`method_api` objects, respectively.
 The default value of these attributes is an empty list.

 .. doctest::

-    >>> sim.isotopomers
+    >>> sim.spin_systems
     []
     >>> sim.methods
     []

-Before you can start simulating
-NMR lineshapes, you need to understand the role of Isotopomer and Method objects.
+Before you can start simulating the NMR lineshapes, you need to understand the role of the SpinSystem and Method objects.
 The following provides a brief description of the respective objects.

 ..
 For more information, we recommend reading :ref:`dictionary_objects`
 .. and :ref:`dimension`.

-Setting up the Isotopomer objects
+Setting up the SpinSystem objects
 ---------------------------------
-We consider an isotopomer as an isolated spin-system, which may contain multiple sites and couplings between these sites.
-You may construct an isotopomer (spin-system) with as many sites and couplings as necessary, for this example, we stick to a single site spin-system, that is, an isotopomer with a single site.
+An NMR spin-system is an isolated system of sites (spins) and couplings.
+You may construct a spin-system with as many sites and couplings, as necessary, for this example, we stick to a single-site spin-system.
 Let’s start by first building a site.

-A site object is a collection of parameters that describe the single site interactions.
+A site object is a collection of parameters that describe site-specific interactions.
 In NMR, these spin interactions are described by a second-rank tensor.
-The single-site interactions include the interaction between the magnetic dipole moment of the nucleus and the surrounding magnetic field and the interaction between the electric quadrupole moment of the nucleus with the surrounding electric field gradient.
-The later is zero for sites with the spin quantum number, :math:`I=1/2`.
+Site-specific interactions include the interaction between the magnetic dipole moment of the nucleus and the surrounding magnetic field and the interaction between the electric quadrupole moment of the nucleus with the surrounding electric field gradient.
+The latter is zero for sites with the spin quantum number, :math:`I=1/2`.

 Let's start with a spin-1/2 isotope, :math:`^{29}\text{Si}`, and create a site.

 .. code-block:: python